RafaelHKlauck/csharp-learning/README.md

 - An interface is a contract that a class can implement
 - It defines a set of methods and properties that a class must implement
+- They cannot have fields, properties, or constructors
 - Examples of this are on [Interfaces](/Interfaces/Program.cs)
 - When creating the name, it is common to start with `I` (like `IComparable`, `IDisposable`, `IEnumerable`)